BESS Workgroup

 packet duplication may occur for that Ethernet Tag.

-Finally, the two Designated Forwarder Election Algorithms specified
+Finally, the two Designated Forwarder Election Algorithms DF election algorithms specified in this document

 6. IANA Considerations